LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W02-D1-ES6-Classes-Part1.md

 #### Why use classes?

 - To make code easier to reuse.
-- To group together methods and variables that are related to eachother so that code is easier to understand.
+- To group together methods and variables that are related to each other so that code is easier to understand.
 - To make refactoring easier by reducing dependencies.

 #### How are classes and objects related?

-- A class is like a template or a cookie cutter it is used to make objects.
+- A *class* is like a template or a cookie cutter it is used to make *objects*.
-- Objects (also called instances of a class) are what get executed.
+- Objects (also called instances of a class) are what get executed (run) You can't execute the code in a class.
 Many objects can be made from one class.
-  Exception: next week you will learn about static methods and variables which can be used directly in a class wihtout making an object.
+  Exception: next week you will learn about *static* methods which can be executed in a class wihtout making an object.

 ### What does `this` refer to?

 JavaScript has something called a *lexical this*.
 It's pretty diffeent from most other programming languages.
 The `this` keyword means different things in different contexts:

-- In class, it will refer to the object that is created by the class.
+- In <u>class</u>, it will refer to the object that is created by the class.
 The significance of it relating to the object and not the class is that there can be many objects made from a class.
-- In a method (or function) that is an event handler, it refers to the HTML element that generated the event.
+- In a method (or function) that is an <u>event handler</u>, it refers to the HTML element that generated the event.
 For example a `<div>` or a `<button>`
-- In a method (or function) that is used a callback, it refers to the object that called it.
+- In a method (or function) that is used a <u>callback</u>, it refers to the object that called it.
 For example, in the stopwatch app, you pass a callback function, `incrementTimer`,  to the `setInterval` function.
 Inside `incrementTimer`, `this` refers to the browser's window object since `setInterval` is a global function.

 ### When do you need to use `bind`?